mslinn/jekyll-bootstrap5-tabs/README.md

 ```

 ### New for Version 1.1.0
-By default, the output is not pretty-printed.
+By default, the plugin output is not pretty-printed.
 However, you can enable pretty-printing for a single set of tabs by including the `pretty` keyword in the `tabs` tag, like this:
 ```
 {% tabs demo pretty %}